kaylajgranados/Pharmaceutical-Treatment-Testing/README.md

 # Pharmaceutical Treatment Testing using Pandas and Matplotlib

+In this project, I used Python to analyze pharmaceutical data about a mouse study.
+This was a project for the UCI Data Analytics Bootcamp.

 # Background
 You've just joined Pymaceuticals, Inc., a new pharmaceutical company that specializes in anti-cancer medications.
 Recently, it began screening for potential treatments for squamous cell carcinoma (SCC), a commonly occurring form of skin cancer.